as3lang/www.as3lang.org/README.md

 www.as3lang.org
 ===============

-build an community web site about AS3 with AS3
+build a community web site about AS3 with AS3
 for the people
 for the community
 for the language